-This species is known only from the Sierra Nevada de Santa Marta, in northern Colombia, at 1,000-2,140m asl.
+This species is known only from the Sierra Nevada de Santa Marta, in northern Colombia, at 1,400–2,800 m Asl.
+Its EOO is 4,851 km2 and it occurs at more than ten threat-defined locations.

 Habitat and Ecology

-It is a montane forest species, living principally in bromeliads (in which it breeds by direct development).
+This nocturnal species inhabits montane forest, living principally in bromeliads and dried ferns.
 It has also been found in decaying logs and stumps and under decaying leaves.
+It breeds through direct development.

 It occurs in Parque Nacional Sierra Nevada de Santa Marta.